SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

       "server":{
       }
    }
-After restarting the SQream DB cluster, the execution plan details will be logged to the :ref:`standard SQream DB logs directory<logging>`, as a message of type ``200``.
+After restarting the SQreamDB cluster, the execution plan details will be logged to the :ref:`standard SQreamDB logs directory<logging>`, as a message of type ``200``.
 You can see these messages with a text viewer or with queries on the log :ref:`foreign_tables`.

 Reading Execution Plans with a Foreign Table